emmakat/ripper/README.md

 ## ripper  inspired by the excellent project https://github.com/rix1337/docker-ripper
 ## Docker run

-##name the container, perhaps with Ripper_sr0 for example, to use the built in optical drive
+First, be sure to name the container, perhaps with Ripper_sr0 for example, to use the built in optical drive

 ```
 docker run -d \
   --name="Ripper_sr0" \